 If you have any questions about this policy, please email email@example.com or write to: 23 Grande Rue, Bellentre, 73210, La Plagne Tarentaise, France.

 We gather and use certain information about individuals in order to provide products and services and to enable certain functions on this website.

 We also collect information to better understand how visitors use this website and to present timely, relevant information to them.

 Demographic information, such as postcode, preferences and interests

 Other information relevant to client enquiries

 Other information pertaining to special offers and surveys

-Collecting this data helps us understand what you are looking from the company, enabling us to deliver improved products and services.
+Collecting this data helps us understand what you are looking for from us, enabling us to deliver improved products and services.